matter-labs/zksync-web-era-docs/docs/dev/v1-vs-v2.md

   through which the contract can be accessed.
 - `Execute`.
 This operation executes a smart contract method.
 - `MigrateToPorter`.
 By default, every account is initially created in zkRollup part.
-However, if the account owner wants their account to be in zkPorter part, they can perform a `MigrateToPorter` transaction to swith to zkPorter.
+However, if the account owner wants their account to be in zkPorter part, they can perform a `MigrateToPorter` transaction to switch to zkPorter.

 `ChangePubKey` that was mandatory in zkSync 1.x, is currently not supported, but will exist as an _optional_ operation for CREATE2 accounts in the future.